Efficient Non-parametric Bayesian Hawkes Processes: Inference via Sampling

 We handle the posterior distribution of the triggering kernel $\phi(\cdot)$ given the branching structure in an analogous manner to the LBPP method of \citet{pmlr-v70-walder17a}.
 That is, we assume that $\phi(\cdot)=f^2(\cdot)/2$ where $f(\cdot)$ is Gaussian process distributed as described in \cref{sec:lbpp}.
 In line with \citep{pmlr-v70-walder17a}, we consider the sample domain $[0,\pi]$ and the so-called \textit{cosine kernel},

 Here, $\gamma$ is a multi-index with non-negative (integral) values, $[\cdot]$ is the indicator function, $a$ and $b$ are parameters controlling the prior smoothness, and we let $m=2$.
 This basis is orthonormal w.r.t. the Lebesgue measure on $\Omega = [0,\pi]$.
-The expansion \cref{eq:cos_kernel} is an explicit kernel construction based on the Mercer expansion as per \cref{eq:mercer_expansion:general}, but other kernels may be used, for example by Nystr\"om approximation \citep{flaxman2017poisson} of the Mercer decomposition.
+The expansion \cref{eq:cos_kernel} is an explicit kernel construction based on the Mercer expansion as per \cref{eq:mercer_expansion:general}, but other kernels may be used, for example by Nystr\"om approximation of the Mercer decomposition \citep{flaxman2017poisson}.

 As mentioned at the end of \cref{sec:branching_structure}, by conditioning on the branching structure we may estimate $\phi(\cdot)$ by considering the \textit{aligned} sequences.
-In particular, letting $S_{t_i}$ denote the aligned sequence generated by $t_i$, the joint distribution of $\bomega$ and $\{S_{t_i}\}_{i}$ is calculated as \citep{pmlr-v70-walder17a} {\medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu
+In particular, letting $S_{t_i}$ denote the aligned sequence generated by $t_i$, the joint distribution of $\bomega$ and $\{S_{t_i}\}_{i=1}^{N}$ is calculated as \citep{pmlr-v70-walder17a} {\medmuskip=1mu \thinmuskip=1mu \thickmuskip=1mu

-} Note that there is a subtle but important difference between the integral term above and that of \citet{pmlr-v70-walder17a}, namely the limit of integration; closed-form expressions for the present case are provided in the online supplement~\cite[annex~A]{appendix}.
+}where $K$ is the number of eigenfunctions.
+Note that there is a subtle but important difference between the integral term above and that of \citet{pmlr-v70-walder17a}, namely the limit of integration; closed-form expressions for the present case are provided in Appendix \ref{sec:compute_integral}.
 Putting the above equation into \cref{eq:omega_est} and \cref{eq:Q_est}, and we obtain the mean $\hat{\bomega}$ and the covariance $Q$ of the (Laplace) approximate log-posterior in $\bomega$: {\medmuskip=0mu \thinmuskip=0mu \thickmuskip=0mu

-} Then, the posterior $\phi$ is achieved by \cref{eq:posterior_f,eq:posterior_phi}.
+}Then, the posterior $\phi$ is achieved by \cref{eq:posterior_f,eq:posterior_phi}.